lcunild/QTM-350-Final-Project/README.md

 We have a very detailed [walkthrough](https://qtm350twitterproject.s3.amazonaws.com/TranslateWalkthrough/FinalProjectTranslateWalkthrough.html) of how to use the AWS Translate asynchronous batch processing service here.
 If you are relatively familiar with AWS translate, scroll down to the section labeled asynchronous bath processing.
 If you are new to AWS translate, you will likely find the entire walk through helpful as it demonstrates how to interact with the machine learning based translation service.

 The begininging of the walkthrough demonstrates how to access the translator from within a jupyter notebook.
-In the example, a section of Fyodor Dostoevsky's *The Beggar Boy at Christ’s Christmas Tree* (1876) is translated We did not use this method for our project because we used much larger files of text but it is still important to know that translate can be accessed using a command line interface rather than with files stored in an S3 bucket.
+In the example, a section of Fyodor Dostoevsky's *The Beggar Boy at Christ’s Christmas Tree* (1876) is translated.
+We did not use this method for our project because we used much larger files of text but it is still important to know that translate can be accessed using a command line interface rather than with files stored in an S3 bucket.
 There are other ways of using translate.
 If you are interested the documentation is [here](https://docs.aws.amazon.com/translate/latest/dg/how-it-works.html)

 This image shows what the asynchronous batch procssing interface in Translate looks like.
 You can see all the text files of tweets that we used in our project!

  ![Translate](https://qtm350twitterproject.s3.amazonaws.com/TranslateWalkthrough/Console2-screenshot.png)

 ## Analysis Workflow
-In this section we will break down how to interpret and analyze the results.
+In this section we will break down how to interpret and analyze the text files that Translate outputs.
 It is necessary that you import both the original tweets and re-translated tweets.
-To then get the tweets back into a list use the `.splitlines()` function on each txt file iterate through the new list to remove empty lines, so that each element in the list is a tweet.
+To then get the tweets back into a list use the `.splitlines()` function on each text file iterate through the new list to remove empty lines, so that each element in the list is a tweet.

 To test whether the prevalence of slang impacts the accuracy of the translation we ran a regression of the match percentage of the re-translated and original tweet on the percentage of words which are ‘slang words’ in the original tweet.